Find Affordable College Courses

 Education Levels of Pharmacy Majors

-In 2020-2021, 14,690 doctor's degrees were awarded to pharmacy majors.
+During the most recent year for which data is available, 12,938 people earned their doctor's degree in pharmacy.
 This makes it the 2nd most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in pharmacy at each degree level.